Volvo IPO: Everything you need to know about Volvo Cars

 - Open a City Index account or log-in if you’re already a customer.

 - Search for the company you want to trade on our award-winning platform.

 - Choose your position and size, and your stop and limit levels.

 How much is Volvo Cars worth?

-The company said in a statement the expected share price would be between 53 and 68 kronor per share, "corresponding to a market capitalisation of Volvo Cars of 163–200 billion kronor after completion".
+Before the IPO, the company had said in a statement the expected share price would be between 53 and 68 kronor per share, meaning the pricing came in at the low end of the range.

 What does Volvo Cars do?

 Volvo Cars is a world-leading manufacturer of SUVs, station wagons, hatchbacks, sedans and compact executive sedans.